trondpet/wp2tm/readme.txt

 Stable tag: trunk
 License: FreeBSD

-An old Wordpress plugin of mine that adds XML Topic Maps (XTM) `feeds' to your blog.
+An old Wordpress plugin of mine that adds XML Topic Maps (XTM) `feeds' to your Wordpress blog.

+Originally created as an experiment for exposing blogs as topic maps and enable merging of information from blogs across the web.

-Haven't maintained or tested it in a while, but feel free to request changes or submit a pull request if you have a valid use case ;)
+I haven't maintained or tested it in a while, but feel free to request changes or submit a pull request if you have a valid use case.

 == Description ==